What Is Public Transport Software and How Does It Work?

 Automated Customer Support and Chatbots

 AI-driven customer support tools, such as chatbots, can answer common passenger questions about routes, schedules, and ticketing.
-These systems reduce the need for manual intervention and enhance passenger service.
+These systems reduce the need for manual intervention and improve passenger service.

 How Can Reporting Improve Transit Operations?